cmiles74/scalemonitor/README.markdown

 This project provides a simple application that will monitor and record weight data from electronic scales connected to serial ports (including USB-to-serial-port adapters).
-It is written in Java and uses the Swing toolkit to provide a friendly, GUI interface.
+It is written in Java and uses the Swing toolkit to provide a friendly GUI interface.

 ## Requirements